ayonli/jsext/augment.md

 ## Augmentations

-This package supports augmenting some modules' functions to the corresponding built-in types/namespaces, but they should only be used for application development, don't use them when developing libraries.
+This package supports augmenting some categories' functions to the corresponding built-in types/namespaces, but they should only be used for application development, don't use them when developing libraries.